NeuroenergeticsLab/neuroenergeticslab.github.io/docs/Getting Started/index.md

 Note:_This rule may or may not apply to you.
 So ask HR for this._

-Please note that this is physical process, so you are expected to go Trogerstreet 6 and 523 1.
-Floor (sportmedicine/betriebsmedicine).
+Please note that this is physical process, so you are expected to go Trogerstreet 6 (yellow building) and go inside the **white** door right at the street.
+You also have to go to 523 1.
+Floor (sportmedicine/betriebsmedicine) for setting up medical appointments.
 You can send in your vaccination certificate online in advance to speed up the process.